Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/configuring-vue.md

 can do so via the `app` property available on the `vue` service registered by panoramique.

-Become most plugins are used in components it's important they are added before those components are mounted, this means you should only modify the vue configuration in a `onBeforeCreate` hook.
+Because most plugins are used in components or in code invoked by components it's important they are added before those components are mounted, this means you should only modify the vue configuration in a `onBeforeCreate` hook.
 That way the Vue app has already been registered but no component has been registered into panoramique yet.

-For example if you wanted to provide `vue-router` via a plugin it could look like this&nbsp;:
+For example if you wanted to provide `vue-router` via a plugin it could look like this:

 ```ts [router.plugin.ts]
 import { panoramiquePlugin } from '@xoram/plugin-panoramique';